maciejzj/personal-website/pages/work.md

 Mid 2021

-A setup of libraries, hardware abstraction code pieces, CI/CD and software quality tools as a base for aerospcae embedded devices development.
+A setup of libraries, hardware abstraction code pieces, CI/CD and software quality tools as a base for aerospace embedded devices development.

 Used technologies: